insanjay/EDA-Projects/README.md

 # Titanic Dataset - Exploratory Data Analysis (EDA)

 ## 📌 Project Overview
 This project analyzes the Titanic dataset to uncover key insights about passenger survival rates.
-Using Excel, we performed EDA with pivot tables, visualizations, and a static dashboard to present findings effectively.
+Using Excel, I performed EDA with pivot tables, visualizations, and a static dashboard to present findings effectively.

 ## Dataset Overview